skl180002/NLP-Spring-2023-SKL180002/README.md

 The projects listed display a good understanding of subjects such as web scraping, text classification, and data preprocessing.

+I am interested in continuing work in AI related fields, and can be reached out to for employment opportunities.

 ## **Resume**
 [Scott Lorance Resume](Lorance_Resume2023.pdf)
 ## **Table of Contents**